hilton/hilton.github.com/blog/_posts/2022-07-19-executive-training-remote.md

 4. Correct emoji use in Slack
 5. Blob cats and other emoji dialects

-Advanced module: custom emoji production and enterprise rollout using standard software tools.
+Advanced module: custom emoji production, rollout and adoption.

 ## Memes for culture-building